xavfunk/tripping-on-nothing-reanalysis/README.md

 </br>
 </div>

-Reproducing the Figure 2 with the mean and the ouliers: (note that the average across all dimensions is mssing here)
+Reproducing the Figure 2 with the mean and the ouliers: (note that the average across all dimensions is missing here)

 <div>
 <br>